juanmoo/bayer-ie/README.md

 The mechanism to process native PDF files is dependent on [xpdf](https://www.xpdfreader.com/)'s implementation of ```pdftohtml``` (version 0.62.0).
 In order for the modules in this project to work properly, make sure to download ```pdftohtml``` from [here](https://www.xpdfreader.com/download.html) and add it to your PATH.

+The reviews PDFs for the retrieval task are processed with [Grobid](https://grobid.readthedocs.io/en/latest/).

-## EMA&FDA Usage
+## Usage - EMA & FDA
-The modules in this project are setup up so that they can be used through a Command-line interface (CLI).
+Codes are located in [src/EMA_FDA](src/EMA_FDA).

 Currently, there are three available commands.
-These can be accessed through the ``main.py`` module located in [src](src/) and are as follows:
+These can be accessed through the ``main.py`` module and are as follows:

 * segment
     * Positional Arguments: